psrc/equity-tracker/data_development/distance/README.md

 ## Virtual Environment
 From the Anaconda prompt in the equity-tracker directory root, enter the following to install a virtual environment that includes all required versions of Python libraries:
- - `conda env create -f data_development/distance/environment.yml`
+ - `conda env create -f data_development\distance\environment.yml`

 After install is complete enter:
-- `conda activate equity_tracker`.
+- `conda activate equity_tracker_env`.
-You should see (equity_tracker) in the prompt.
+You should see (equity_tracker_env) in the prompt.
 This indicates that the prompt is using all the libraries associated with the virtual environment.
 This environment will need to be activated using this command any time a new prompt is opened.

 ## Elmer Connections
 Most Data staff should already have access to work with Elmer databases.
 Check that the ODBC driver is installed on your workspace by searching for it in Windows - it should show up as ODBC Data Sources (64-bit).
 If not, [download the ODBC Driver 17 here](https://go.microsoft.com/fwlink/?linkid=2200732) and follow the install instructions, selecting all defaults.
 If there are problems connecting with Elmer, contact Brice or Chris Peak.